Companion Cremation Urns

 Burial cremation urns

 Perhaps it’s your wish to be buried in a family plot with your beloved.
 Stone, cultured marble and metal urns are excellent materials for burial.
 Wooden companion cremation urns are lovely urns to commingle ashes and then bury.
 Biodegradable urns for ashes can hold commingled ashes and will decompose naturally when buried in the ground.
 Be aware that if you are not wanting the urn to biodegrade you may need an urn vault to secure your cremation urn in the ground since some materials will get crushed by the weight of the earth on top.
+The earth may also sink as a biodegradable urn decomposes.

 For those who wish to have their ashes scattered together, specially designed scattering urns can be used to transport and scatter the ashes.
 The ashes can be commingled and placed in scattering tubes to be dispersed by family members.
 Scattering gardens have become popular sites for couples to have their ashes dispersed together.